-New journals with a low economic risk-relatively low costs, low revenue, and low margin requirements-have the easiest apparent path to Open Access publishing.
-However, none of the above is to say that publishers with high cost structures, high revenue dependencies, and/or high operating margin requirements cannot or should not attempt to adopt an Open Access journal model.
+Existing journals with a low economic risk-relatively low costs, low revenue, and low margin requirements-have the easiest apparent path to conversion to Open Access.
+However, none of the above is to say that publishers with high cost structures, high revenue dependencies, and/or high operating margin requirements cannot or should not attempt to convert to an Open Access journal model.
 Rather, it simply suggests that such publishers will face greater initial risks.
-Yet consider this: given the increasing difficulty that publishers of new journals will experience in sustaining a subscription-based model, those with a mid to high economic risk in publishing under Open Access may face even greater difficulties launching the new journal under a subscription model.
+Yet consider this: given the increasing difficulty that publishers will experience in sustaining subscription-based models, those with a mid to high economic risk in converting to Open Access ultimately may face an even greater future risk by failing to adopt an alternative operating model such as Open Access.